Conus calhetae

 Conus calhetae is a species of a sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
 They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

 The size of the shell varies between 13 mm and 27 mm.
+The shell is often colored a dark yellow and is covered in white patterns.

 Distribution

 This species occurs in the Atlantic Ocean off the island of Maio, Cape Verde.